Drawing flowers in pencil in progress

 ABOUT

-Hello, I'm Hannah, I’m an architect and artist from the North York Moors in the UK.
-I design and make wall art prints and greeting cards from my floral artwork.
-Designs start as pencil flower drawings and black and white ink line flower paintings.
-Colour is experimented with and added digitally, and printing and paper selection become part of the design process: Prints are printed in dye inks on beautiful, thick, velvety cotton rag.
+Designs start as pencil flower drawings before they become a hand-painted ink painting.
+Colour is experimented with and added digitally, and printing and paper selection become part of the design process; Prints are printed in dye inks on beautiful, thick, velvety cotton rag.

 Thank you for visiting E P H E M I E !